Eric-Carlton/PokemonGoReader/Readme.md

 FAQs
 -----
+* **I've recent pulled and the new version doesn't work!**

+  I may have added a dependency or updated a minimum version for an old dependency.
+Try running `npm install`.
+If that doesn't fix your problem, please [Open up an issue](https://github.com/Eric-Carlton/PokemonGoReader/issues).

 * **Help!
 I'm seeing errors after an `npm start` on my Linux system!
 I've followed all of the setup instructions and it just isn't working!**

   The postinstall script doesn't seem to run automatically on some Linux systems.
 Try running `npm run postinstall` after `npm install`.
 See [issue #1](https://github.com/Eric-Carlton/PokemonGoReader/issues/1) for a full description.